gruns/utilbin/Add_Utility.md

   - `usage` is the [docopt](http://docopt.org/) usage string.

-  - `nativeExecutable` is the name of the native executable, built in `_buildNativeDistribution()`, run via the REST API and utilbin's CLI.
+  - `nativeExecutable` is the name of the native executable, built in `_buildNativeDistribution()`, run via utilbin's CLI and REST API.

   - `category` is the appropriate enumeration value to categorize this app.
 The utility is displayed under this category in the web GUI.

   - `browserJSFiles` is a list of all the Javascript files this utility needs to run in the browser.
-These Javascript files are often built (e.g. with emscripten) or bundled (e.g. with browserify, webpack, etc) in `_buildWebDistribution()`.
+These Javascript files are often built, like with emscripten, or bundled, like with browserify or webpak, in `_buildWebDistribution()`.

   - `_buildWebDistribution()` and `_buildNativeDistribution()` are the methods